aperlini/Bash-utils/weblock-to-md/README.md

 # Weblock to Markdown

-This script will convert any [.weblock file](https://fileinfo.com/extension/webloc) as a link to be added in `exports/links.md`.
+This script will convert any [.weblock file](https://fileinfo.com/extension/webloc) as links inside `exports/links.md` file.

 Usage :